heathack-org/HeatHack-Guide/background-knowledge/thermal-comfort/intro.md

 - **Draughts.** Even a warm draught feels cold.
 Women tend to feel draughts more keenly than men do.

 - **Relative humidity.** This is the amount of moisture the air has compared to the total amount of moisture it can hold, which varies with the temperature of the air.
 The warmer the air is, the more moisture it can hold.
 Relative humidity has a range from 0-100%.
 When it reaches 100%, moisture falls out of the air.
 The damper a building is, the colder it will feel.

-- **How active the occupants are (metabolic rate).**  If people are running around, they will be comfortable at lower temperatures.

-- **Clothing levels.** Up to a point, more layers of clothing and materials like wool that trap air will also make people comfortable at a lower temperature.

 :::
 :::{grid-item}